Cantara/maven-infrastructure/jenkins/README.md

 Goal: Simplify installation and configuration of Jenkins for Java development.

-Data is stored in a Data Volume Container.
+* Data is stored in a Data Volume Container.
 Maven 3, OpenJDK 8 and a few of the most useful plugins are preinstalled.

-Jenkins Core: 1.568
+* Jenkins Core: 1.568

-See [plugins.txt|https://raw.githubusercontent.com/Cantara/maven-infrastructure/master/jenkins/plugins.txt] for the updated plugin list with versions.
+* See [plugins.txt|https://raw.githubusercontent.com/Cantara/maven-infrastructure/master/jenkins/plugins.txt] for the updated plugin list with versions.

-## TODO

-1. Switch from OpenJDK to Zulu JDK
-2. Use latest Maven.
-Debian package currently used is version 3.0.5.
-3. Use script to download plugin dependencies: https://gist.github.com/micw/e80d739c6099078ce0f3 ?
+* Webproxy (incl.
+TLS termination) is considered out of scope.
+Recommend using a separate docker container which links to this container.

 ## Install and use